-In this blog post, we will talk about making introductions between young dogs and cats as safely as possible.
+In this post, we will talk about making introductions between young dogs and cats as safely as possible.

 Introducing Your Cats to Your New Dog

 - Introduce smells first

 - Make sure they are both comfortable in their own areas.

 - Introduce them through a barrier at first

 - Keep the dog on a leash during the first meeting.

 - Encourage and praise the puppy for being calm and gentle.

 - Double-check, the adult cat, has some escape routes.

 - Give it time and patience.